-Virginia Electric and Power Company, a regulated public utility, generates, transmits and distributes electricity for sale in Virginia and North Carolina.
-It operates in two segments, DVP and Dominion Generation.
-The Dominion Virginia Power segment is engaged in regulated electric transmission and distribution operations, including customer service.
-It has approximately 6,400 miles of electric transmission lines of approximately 69 kilovolt located in the states of North Carolina, Virginia, and West Virginia.
-This segment serves approximately 2.5 million customers.
-The Dominion Generation segment is involved in the generation operations of regulated electric utility; and its related energy s...
+Virginia Electric and Power Company, a regulated public utility, generates, transmits, and distributes electricity for sale in Virginia and North Carolina, the United States.
+It operates through two segments, Power Delivery and Power Generation.
+The Power Delivery segment engages in regulated electric transmission and distribution operations, including customer service.
+It has approximately 6,600 miles of electric transmission lines of 69 kilovolt located in North Carolina, Virginia, and West Virginia.
+This segment serves approximately 2.6 million customers.
+The Power Generation segment is involved in the generation operations of regulated electric utility, as well as its related energy supp...

 120 Tredegar Street

 Dominion Energy, Inc., Virginia Electric and Power Company, Dominion Energy Gas Holdings, LLC and Questar Gas Company Enter into $6,000,000,000 Third Amended and Restated Revolving Credit Agreement with JPmorgan Chase Bank, N.A